Flamelet Connection to Turbulence Kinetic Energy Dissipation Rate

-The brief literature review of the flamelet models is presented in Section \ref{Flamelet}.
-A brief overview of key relations for the rotational flamelet model is given in Section \ref{basics}.
-The description of the velocity divergence and curl in the rotating flamelet reference frame is discussed in Section \ref{divcurl} while the viscous dissipation, enstrophy, and kinetic energy in that frame are discussed in Sections \ref{dissenst} and \ref{ke}.
-Scaling of velocity gradients between the resolved scale and flamelet level are analyzed in Section \ref{grad}; specific use of and connection of the flamelet inflow with turbulence kinetic energy dissipation rate is addressed in Section \ref{connect}.
-Results of calculations for several flamelet model forms are discussed in Section XX and Conclusions are given in Section XXX.
+A brief literature review of the Classical Flamelet Model (CFM) and its mechanical coupling procedures is presented in Section \ref{CFM}.
+An overview of the Rotational Flamelet Model (RFM) is presented in Section \ref{RFM}.
+An overview of key relations for the RFM is given in Section \ref{basics}.
+The description of the velocity divergence and curl in the RFM rotating reference frame is discussed in Section \ref{dissenst} while the viscous dissipation, enstrophy, and kinetic energy in that frame are discussed in Sections \ref{dissenst} and \ref{ke}.
+Scaling of velocity gradients between the resolved scale and flamelet scale are analyzed in Section \ref{grad}; specific use of and connection of the flamelet inflow with turbulence kinetic energy dissipation rate is addressed alongside results of calculations for several flamelet models in Section \ref{connect} and Conclusions are given in Section \ref{conclusions}.
+While the science and key relations are provided for two-way flamelet-flow connection, the computational application with a computation for a turbulent combustion field is left for future study.